-1.The cubes can be configured many different ways, so they are quite versatile.
+1.The cubes can be configured many different ways.
 When bulky plastic xylophones give way to teeny, tiny Polly Pockets down the road, these wire cubes can just be repurposed for storage elsewhere in the house.

 2. Coated wire grids and round, plastic corner pieces mean no sharp edges or corners for toddler head-bumping!